denten-papers/archive-bloomsbury/denten-archives.md

 necessarily funding).
 They represent a vision of communal remembrance.
 It is *a* vision, however, not *the* vision.
 It must not be mistaken for history or for reality [@lacapra_history_1985; @spivak_rani_1985].
 Someone, somewhere made a decision about what to archive and where.
 State-sanctioned collections reflect the priorities of a bureaucracy, resulting in archives like the State Archive of the Russian Federation, Ottoman Archives, New York State Archives, West Indies Federal Archives Centre, and China's Central Archives among many others.
 Smaller, grass-roots public archives are often maintained by independent organizations like the *Archiv der Jungendkulturen* in Berlin or the North American Queer Zine Archive Project (QZAP) out of Minneapolis, Minnesota.

-Other dynamics come into play when the archives grow from islands to continents of knowledge.
+Other dynamics come into play when the archives grow in size from small vessels to fleets of knowledge.
 In the state archive we begin to think about the forces of inclusion and exclusion [@richards_imperial_1993;
 @greetham_whos_1999].
 Who is allowed to enter and who isn't?
 Which materials are worthy preservation and which are relegated to the heap of perishable ephemera?
 In this way archives can amplify certain historical narratives while